lerouxb/grabber/README.md

     # save the file
     out: 'google.jpg'

-  screenshotter.screenshot browser, screenshotOptions, (err, image) ->
+  grabber.screenshot browser, screenshotOptions, (err, image) ->
     return console.error(err) if err
     # image now contains an instance of a sharp image object thing that you can
     # then do something with if you want.
 Probably not necesary if you passed